Only Crumbs Remain

 • Line the pastry case with greaseproof paper or baking parchment and fill with baking beans.
 Bake for 10 minutes.
 Remove the paper and beans and return to the oven for a further 5 minutes.
 Remove from the oven and immediately brush the inside of the pastry case with a little beaten egg white.
 Reduce the oven temperature to 190℃ (170℃ fan)/375°F/gas mark 5.

-• Whisk the eggs yolks, sugar, cornflour and vanilla extract together, then whisk in the double cream.
+• Whisk 2 egg yolks, 4 tablespoons sugar, 1 tablespoon cornflour and 1 teaspoon vanilla extract together, then whisk in 300ml (½pt) double cream.
 Pour into the baked pastry case.

 • Allow to cool in the tin then carefuilly transfer to a serving plate or board to serve.